FAQs

 • Yes, although we prefer your first session to be in-person as you will get much more from the service.
 However, we are flexible and understand different circumstances, so if you cannot attend in person, please let us know and we will do our best to work with you.

 • Yes, all of our children and family program are free of charge.
-However, for our Men’s Circle of Security we ask for a donation to cover the cost of buying food for the group as it runs over dinnertime.
+However, we ask for a donation for our Men’s Circle of Security Parenting group, to cover the cost of buying food for the group as it runs over dinnertime.
 Pensioners, concession card holders and people experiencing financial hardship are exempt.

 • Contact us online or give us a call, and we’ll enrol you in the program that best suit your child/children.
 We will then give you a call to arrange a parent appointment without your child to chat about what’s happening.
 The counsellor can also explain how the service works and what to expect.
 Then a regular counselling session can be arranged for your child.